djtimca/haomnilogic/README.md

 - ***Light*** - Colorlogic Lights (V1 and V2).
 - ***Water Heater*** - Pool heaters of different types.

+## Tips for Usage

+Review the [Wiki](https://github.com/djtimca/haomnilogic/wiki) for tips on how I have used custom cards and a few helpers/tricks to get the most out of this integration for my pool!

 ## Sensor Platform Options

 If you have pH sensors in your Omnilogic setup, you can add an offset to correct reporting from the sensor in the integration configuration.